md82680/md82680/README.md

 - LinkedIn: [Michael Despo](https://www.linkedin.com/in/michaeldespo/)
 - Portfolio: www.michaeldespo.com

 Thanks for stopping by!
-Feel free to explore my repositories and don't hesitate to reach out for collaborations, work opportunities or just a chat about tech!
+Feel free to explore my repositories and don't hesitate to reach out for collaborations, work opportunities or to talk about the future of tech!